codeforamerica/codeofconduct/README.md

 In Code for America we believe that everybody should feel comfortable, accepted, and safe.

 For this reason our Code of Conduct is very important and guides all interactions in our event and properties.
-PLease take some time to read our [english version](code-of-conduct-en.md).
+Please take some time to read our [Code of Conduct](code-of-conduct-en.md).

 ### How to contribute to this code of conduct